TO SCHEDULE A RIDE:

 What is the North Central Area Transit System or NCAT?

-NCAT is a demand-response, curb-to-curb service under ADA Compliance with door-to door service with reasonable accommodations.
+NCAT is a demand-response, origin to destination service under ADA Compliance with door-to door service with reasonable accommodations.
 NCAT is a mass public transit service, but NCAT reserves the right and control to refuse a ride based on system-wide rules, policies, and/or procedures.
 Riding an NCAT vehicle is considered a privilege, and not a right.
 It is an entitlement granted by the NCAT System on a conditional basis and the privilege of riding on the NCAT System can be revoked under certain circumstances and/or conditions.
+Under no circumstances should the driver be permitted to enter a client’s residence or apartment building beyond the first outer door or ground floor lobby, and therefore cannot perform any personal services for the client.
+Door-to-door services is provided as long as conditions make it safe to do so for the NCAT driver and the client.
 NCAT DOES NOT provide emergency transportation services as our personnel are not trained as medical paramedics.
 Riders who are experiencing a medical crisis need to call 911 for emergency services.

 Passenger Comments & Complaint Procedures

-North Central Area Transit System (NCAT) is committed to being responsive to passenger perceptions about our service.
-We encourage your comments and suggestions.
-Please make all suggestions and/or complaints in writing to the following address:
+North Central Area Transit System (NCAT) is proud to be a part of the LaSalle County communities and is committed to being responsive to passenger perceptions about our services.
+We encourage your comments, compliments, and recommendations.
+Please send comments in writing to the following address:

 North Central Area Transit